 The registration fee is NOT deducted from the $4,500 tuition cost.
 The $100 enrollment fee is refundable up to 5 days after enrollment or the first day of class (whichever comes first).
 After the 5th day of enrollment or the first day of class, the registration fee is no longer refundable.
 The program tuition covers instructional tuition, laboratory fees, textbook fee, and (1) exam fee.
 You do NOT need to pay for the entire class tuition upfront only the $100 enrollment fee is due at the time of acceptance to secure your seat in the class.
-Students can pay the total tuition amount or request an in-house payment plan.
-OPTC's in-house payment plans are available upon request.
-View the tuition payment plan options here.
+Students can pay the total tuition amount, apply for the WIOA Grant or request an in-house payment plan.

 MA Program Content Includes:

 Checking patients in and out upon arrival and departure

 Answering phone calls and questions

 Assisting providers with exams and procedures